robotology/ycm-cmake-modules/help/manual/ycm-superbuild-example.7.rst

    # Choose whether you want YCM to be a soft or a hard dependency and uncomment
    # the appropriate line:
-   include(YCMBootstrap) # This will make it a soft dependency
+   include(YCMBootstrapFetch) # This will make it a soft dependency
    # find_package(YCM 0.1 REQUIRED) # This will make it a hard dependency

    include(FindOrBuildPackage)